-O To staff members of prefectural passport offices, the Ministry of Foreign Affairs implements training courses on the screening process of issuance of travel documents in order to prevent the improper acquisition of travel documents by people connected with trafficking in persons and terrorists etc.

-e) Ministry of Health, Labour and Welfare

-Every year, in the training given to labor standards supervisory officers in about their fifth year of service, training is provided regarding the role of labor standards supervisory bodies in the promotion of measures to combat trafficking in persons.

-- O At the annual research council meetings for the heads of Women's Consulting Offices and senior officials for women's protection services, training is provided featuring lectures given by the IOM on responses to victims of trafficking in persons. - O In response to suspected cases of trafficking in technical trainees, further efforts were made in February 2021; each Prefectural Labour Bureau was instructed to appoint officials in charge of trafficking in persons at the Bureau, and when a suspected case is identified, they should conduct a joint site-inspection with the Labour Standards Inspections Office and the OTIT so that they should handle the case by working together with relevant organizations as necessary.

-f) Japan Coast Guard

-Japan Coast Guard gives lectures on the actual situation of human trafficking and the importance of protecting victims of trafficking through annual training programs for mid-level officials so that they can recognize trafficking during the process of investigations.
+- O To staff members of prefectural passport offices, the Ministry of Foreign Affairs implements training courses on the screening process of issuance of travel documents in order to prevent the improper acquisition of travel documents by people connected with trafficking in persons and terrorists etc. - e) Ministry of Health, Labour and Welfare - O Every year, the Ministry of Health, Labour and Welfare conducts a training for labor standards inspectors in about their fifth year of service, where a lecture is given regarding the role of labor standards inspection bodies in the promotion of measures to combat trafficking in persons.
+In addition, since March 2022, Prefectural Labor Bureaus have been providing newly assigned labor standards inspectors with training on laws and regulations applicable to trafficking in persons and specific application cases, etc. - O At the annual research council meetings for the heads of Women's Consulting Offices and senior officials for women's protection services, training is provided featuring lectures given by the IOM office in Japan on responses to victims of trafficking in persons. - In response to suspected cases of trafficking in technical trainees, further efforts were made in February 2021; each Prefectural Labor Bureau was instructed to appoint officials in charge of trafficking in persons at the Bureau, and when a suspected case is identified, they should conduct a joint site-inspection with the Labor Standards Inspections Office and the OTIT so that they should handle the case by working together with relevant organizations as necessary. - f) Japan Coast Guard - Japan Coast Guard gives lectures on the actual situation of human trafficking and the importance of protecting victims of trafficking through annual training programs for mid-level officials so that they can recognize trafficking during the process of investigations.